pngme/sample-android-app-react-native-expo/README.md

 This documentation covers how to use the Pngme SDK with React Native.

-You can find similar documentation for [Flutter](https://github.com/pngme/sample-android-app-flutter) and [Kotlin](https://github.com/pngme/sample-android-app-kotlin).
+You can find similar documentation for [Flutter](https://github.com/pngme/sample-android-app-flutter), [React Native](https://github.com/pngme/sample-android-app-react-native) and [Kotlin](https://github.com/pngme/sample-android-app-kotlin).

 ## Setup

 1. The SDK supports Android API version 16+
-1. The SDK enables your app to:
+2. The SDK enables your app to:
    1. Register a mobile phone user with Pngme
-   1. Request SMS permissions from the user using a [Permission Dialog Flow](.docs/permission_flow.gif)
+   2. Request SMS permissions from the user using a [Permission Dialog Flow](.docs/permission_flow.gif)
-   1. Periodically send data to Pngme to analyze financial events
+   3. Periodically send data to Pngme to analyze financial events
-1. Using the SDK requires an **SDK Token**
+3. Using the SDK requires an **SDK Token**
    - [**Sign up for a free Pngme Dashboard account**](https://admin.pngme.com) then access your SDK token from the [Keys page](https://admin.pngme.com/keys)
    - Use the `test` SDK token during development but replace with the `production` SDK token before deploying your app to the Google Play store